-Travel medical insurance plans are temporary health insurance plans, used only for a short duration and meant for a limited use.
-Hence most of the usual regulations of domestic insurance are not applicable to them.
-Travel medical insurance can be used internationally, throughout the world.
-Hence, it is practically impossible to have direct billing guaranteed, and at the same time keeping the cost low.
+Travel medical insurance plans provide temporary health insurance for a short duration and for limited use.
+Therefore most of the usual regulations of domestic insurance are not applicable to them.
+Travel medical insurance can also be used internationally, throughout the world.
+It is practically impossible to have direct billing guaranteed and at the same time keep the cost low.

-For all travel medical Insurance plans, filing Insurance claim is a mandatory process.
-You will need to file a claim even if the doctor bills the insurance company directly or asks you to pay upfront.
-You will need to send in a claim form and copy of the passport of the insured.
-Without that even the bills from the doctor’s office will not be processed, and they can be returned to you.
+For all travel medical insurance plans, filing an insurance claim is required even if the doctor or facility bills the insurance company directly or asks you to pay upfront.
+To initiate the claims process, you will need to send in the completed claim form, a copy of the passport of the insured, and any supporting documentation like copies of itemized bills from the medical provider, receipts from pharmacies, or official doctors’ notes.